cdent/cjdr/index.md

   memory) used in making scheduling decisions.
 * Leader in the Nova scheduling subteam directing the integration of existing nova-scheduler tools with the new Placement service.
-* Led the API working to create guidelines for improving the consistency, correctness and stability of the OpenStack APIs.
+* Led the API working group to create guidelines for improving the consistency, correctness and stability of the OpenStack APIs.
 * Consistently in the top ten (of greater than 300) contributors (commits